pypa/setuptools/docs/userguide/datafiles.rst

 Sometimes, the ``include_package_data`` or ``package_data`` options alone aren't sufficient to precisely define what files you want included.
 For example, consider a scenario where you have ``include_package_data=True``, and you are using a revision control system with an appropriate plugin.
-Your README is probably being tracked by the revision control system, and therefore by default it will be included when your package is installed.
-Supposing you want to prevent this README from being included in the installation, then you could use the ``exclude_package_data`` option:
+Sometimes developers add directory-specific marker files (such as `.gitignore`, `.gitkeep`, `.gitattributes`, or `.hgignore`), these files are probably being tracked by the revision control system, and therefore by default they will be included when the package is installed.
+Supposing you want to prevent these files from being included in the installation (they are not relevant to Python or the package), then you could use the ``exclude_package_data`` option:

 .. tab:: setup.cfg